 The Alaska fiddlehead fern, also commonly called the ostrich fern, is a large, showy plant.
 Each individual frond can be as much as 12 inches wide and 5 feet long, and is shaped much like the plumage of an ostrich.
 The huge size, rich green color, and the fern's adaptability (it's hardy down to USDA hardiness zone 2) make it popular with many people.
 Transplanting the ostrich fern is not difficult, and with care you can have it growing almost anywhere you want with a minimum of effort.
-Does this Spark an idea?

 Choose a location for the transplant.
 The Alaska fiddlehead fern does best in areas of full to partial shade.
 It also requires a moist, humid area and sufficient room to spread out.
 The shady bank of a creek or near a spring are ideal spots.
 Allow at least 3 feet on all sides of the plant to insure it has plenty of space to grow and for new ferns to develop.

 Dig a hole several inches deeper and wider than the root ball of the fern you're transplanting.
 If you're moving a very small fern, make the hole at least 10 inches wide and 10 inches deep.
 Remove all of the soil from the hole.